till-s/mecatica-usb/README.md

-# Mecatica Usb
+# Mecatica USB

 by Till Straumann, 2023.

 ## Introduction

-Mecatica Usb is a versatile and generic USB-2-device implementation in VHDL supporting an ULPI-standard interface (e.g., driving an off-the shelf ULPI PHY chip).
-A serial full-speed only interface is also supported.
+Mecatica Usb is a versatile and generic USB2-device implementation in VHDL supporting an ULPI-standard interface (e.g., driving an off-the shelf ULPI PHY chip).
+A serial (full/low-speed only) interface is also supported.

-The main use-case are FPGA applications which benefit from a high- or full-speed USB-2 interface (low-speed is ATM not supported).
+The main use-case are FPGA applications which benefit from a high- or full-speed USB-2 interface (low-speed is ATM only supported for the serial interface).

 A few generic function classes (CDC-ACM, CDC-ECM, CDC-NCM) are implemented which can be connected to the generic core IP.
 USB descriptors are generated